Waipoua Lodge Cooking School

 Discovering your own Natural Cooking Style

 If you answered yes to the above, then we need to think about helping you to Discover Your Own Natural Cooking Style!
 If you have mastered some basic skills, let’s focus on identifying your own favourite tastes and developing these with other flavours and textures.
 The goal will be for your kitchen cupboard to be stocked with things you will use regularly and which will be your personal mainstay to create wonderful, inspiring dishes.
-Part of your tuition would be to be blindfolded and then given a variety of elements to smell which will challenge your senses and inspire you to think about food combinations and menu ideas.
+Part of your tuition would be to brainstorm lots of different spices and herbs and inspire you to think about food combinations and menu ideas.

 Essential Kitchen Equipment